 Remember, there are beneficial bugs too, so be sure not to harm or kill those bugs.
 For instance, pollinators such as bees and butterflies are crucial to any garden.
 Ladybugs are predator bugs that help keep harmful insects like aphids from destroying your plants.

 Weeds are the worst part of gardening.
 They grow constantly, and without fail.
-There are many methods of growing that help curtail some weed growth: no till gardening, companion planting, planting grown cover, etc. However, these do not guarantee that weeds won’t still be a problem.
+There are many methods of growing that help curtail some weed growth: no till gardening, companion planting, planting grown cover, etc.

 When creating a garden space, it’s vital to ensure that plants aren’t placed or grown too close together.
 When plants are crowded, they compete for everything from nutrients to water and light.
 Due to this, one or two of the plants may become weak, which means they are more prone to disease.